Introduction

 - Qualitative or Quantitative?
 A Practical Guide to Assessing Non-Financial Risks

-- Create and maintain a centralized risk repository to document all organizational risks and map them to processes, critical assets, controls, products, area of compliance, etc.
+Create and maintain a centralized risk repository to document all organizational risks.
+Map the risks to processes, critical assets, controls, products, area of compliance, etc. to understand their interrelationships.

-- Define a set of key controls to mitigate those risks by leveraging industry frameworks such as COSO
+Define a set of key controls to mitigate those risks by leveraging industry frameworks such as COSO.
+Enable multiple control-level tests, including independent evaluations of control testing, as well as control scoring and reporting.

 A leading European financial institution was struggling with its manual approach to operational risk management.
 It established a new department for risk prevention and compliance and sought to build an integrated risk management program, strengthen responses to emerging technology risks, and improve risk management efficiency.